Remote Education provision: Information for parents/carers

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
 Our approach to feeding back on pupil work is as follows:

-We will respond to any uploaded work or comments on the day we receive them.
+We will respond to any uploaded work on Tapestry or comments on the day we receive them.
 The teaching staff will make individual comments as children will be adding individual examples and photographs of how they have completed any learning task.
 We will support parents by being explicit in the ways their child has been successful.

 Support for children with additional needs